Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 - In the dialog one more phase has been added between product view and checkout view: a cart phase
 - Checkout product list is no longer editable by default (unless modular checkout is in use and `data-tipser-editable` attribute is used on `data-tipser-modular-checkout-product-list` component)
 - For embedded integrations we recommend using the `data-tipser-cart-page` component to present and modify cart contents (checkout page should not be editable unless absolutely required)

-### Configuration

-- The config option `disableDialog` is no longer supported.
-It should be replaced by building an embedded product page (with `customUrls.productUrl` config option)
-- `openOldDialog` and `openOldCheckout` config options are no longer supported (the old dialog is no longer available)
-- `useCheckoutV2` config option has been removed (Checkout 2.0 is always used when PSP is non-Klarna)